elrevert/Aurora/README.md

 ## Why choose Aurora over other plugin managers?

-1. Most other plugin managers are ugly and slow because they have to cater to multiple plugin formats, DAWs and operating systems.
+1. Most other plugin managers are ugly and slow.
+This is because they have to cater to multiple plugin formats, DAWs and operating systems.
-2. A lot of the other plugin managers I tested during R&D are essentially just glorified finder windows - they contain no features that are actually useful and often charge for the privilege.
+2. A lot of the plugin managers I tested during R&D are essentially just glorified Finder windows - they contain no features that are actually useful and often charge for the privilege.
 <br>

 # Usage